Urethral cancer at a glance

 The urethra is part of the urinary tract.
 Urine passes through the urethra from the bladder to leave the body.
 The female urethra is about 1.5 inches long and opens just above the vagina.
 The male urethra is about 8 inches long and passes through the prostate and penis.
 The male urethra also carries semen.

 Urethral cancer is a disease that occurs when malignant cells grow in the urethra’s tissues.
 It is a rare cancer, making up just 1 to 2 percent of all urologic cancers.
-Men or women can have urethral cancer, but it affects women most often.
-Urethral cancer is most common in Caucasian females age 60 or older.
+Men or women can have urethral cancer, but it affects men most often.

 Urethral cancer can also spread (metastasize) to other tissues around the urethra and often can be found in lymph nodes near the urethra.

 There are three types of urethral carcinomas (a cancer that begins in the tissues lining the body’s surfaces).
 These carcinomas are identified according to the types of cells in which they begin to grow.

 - Squamous cell carcinoma forms in cells lining the urethra, inside men’s penises and near the bladder in women; it is the most common urethral cancer.

 - Transitional cell carcinoma also forms in cells in the urethra, near its opening in women and in the area of the urethra surrounded by the prostate in men.

 - Adenocarcinoma forms in both men and women in the glands that are around the urethra.

 Doctors and researchers don’t know what causes urethral cancer.
 Risk factors may include: